Safe use of Social Media for youngsters

 Young adults and children are especially susceptible to the threats that social networking sites present.
 Although many of these sites have age restrictions, predators may misrepresent their ages so that they can join.
-By teaching our young adults and children about Internet safety, being aware of their online habits, and guiding them to appropriate sites, parents and guardians can make sure that they become safe and responsible users
+By teaching our young adults and children about Internet and social media safety, being aware of their online habits, and guiding them to appropriate sites, parents and guardians can make sure that they become safe and responsible users

 - Limit availability of personal information– Limiting the number of people who have access to contact information or details about interests, habits, or employment reduces exposure to bullies that you or your child do not know.
 This may limit the risk of becoming a victim.

 - Limit the amount of personal information you post– Do not post information like: your phone numbers, address, parent’s names, religion, birthdays, school name, schedules or routines.
 If your friends post information about you, make sure the combined information is not more than you would be comfortable with strangers knowing.
 Also be considerate when posting information, including photos, about your friends.

 - Remember that the Internet is a public resource– Once you post information online, you can’t retract it.
 Only post information you are comfortable with anyone seeing, including profile and blog information and photos.